Close

 National Pension Schemes (NPS)

-The National Pension Scheme (NPS) is a government-backed pension scheme in India designed to help individuals build a retirement corpus.
-Under this plan, you can invest in a mix of equity, corporate bonds, government securities, and alternative assets.
-The NPS allows tax benefits under Sections 80C and 80CCD of the Income Tax Act.
+The National Pension Scheme (NPS) is a plan that the government introduced to help people save money for their retirement.
+With this plan, you can diversify your portfolio across equity, corporate bonds, government securities, and alternative assets.
+The NPS can avail tax advantages under Section 80C and 80CCD of the Income Tax Act.

 Employee Provident Fund (EPF)

-The Employee Provident Fund (EPF) is a retirement savings scheme for employees managed by the Employees’ Provident Fund Organization (EPFO).
-Both the employer and employee contribute a fixed percentage of the employee’s salary to the EPF.
-The contributions earn interest over time, and the accumulated amount is paid out when the employee retires.
+The EPF is a savings scheme for retirement of the employees and is managed by the Employees Provident Fund Organization (EPFO).
+Under this plan, both the employer and the employee contribute a fixed amount of the employee’s monthly salary to the EPF.
+The contributions attract interest over the years, and the total amount that has been accumulated is paid upon the retirement of the employee.

 Annuity Plan